keswel/spotifypauser/README.md

    g++ spotify-pauser.cpp -o spotify-pauser -lX11
 4.

-# how to install
-1. clone repository.
-2. run the install.sh file (coming soon!)
-3. restart computer.

 # customizability
 You can choose the corner that will run the pause command. (located in Main() {})